National Assembly (Republic of China): 1947 Constitution

 In 1946, the Constituent Assembly promulgated a new constitution and the first National Assembly met in 1948 in Nanjing, the Chinese capital.
 Apart from the KMT, the only legal parties were the Democratic Socialist Party and the Youth Party.

 Under the constitution, the main duty of the National Assembly was to elect the President and Vice President for terms of six years.
 It also had the right to recall or impeach the President and Vice President if they failed to fulfill their political responsibilities.
-According to "National Assembly Duties Act," the National Assembly could amend the constitution with a two-thirds majority, with at least three-quarters membership present, as well as to ratify constitutional amendedments proposed by deputies of the Legislative Yuan.
+According to "National Assembly Duties Act", the National Assembly could amend the constitution with a two-thirds majority, with at least three-quarters membership present, as well as to ratify constitutional amendments proposed by deputies of the Legislative Yuan.
 It could also change territorial boundaries.
-The responsibilities of the deputies of the Assembly, as well as of the Assembly as a whole, were derived from the directions of Sun Yat-sen. At that time the NA served as a counterpart to the Supreme Soviet of the Soviet Union, with a Presidum of the National Assembly governing over its activities.
+The responsibilities of the deputies of the Assembly, as well as of the Assembly as a whole, were derived from the directions of Sun Yat-sen. At that time the NA served as a counterpart to the Supreme Soviet of the Soviet Union, with a Presidium of the National Assembly governing over its activities.

-Shortly afterwards in 1949, mainland China fell to the communists in the Chinese Civil War, and the National Assembly (along with the entire ROC government) was relocated to Taipei.
+In 1949, the Chinese Communist Party won the Chinese Civil War and mainland China became the People's Republic of China.
+The National Assembly (along with the entire ROC government) was relocated to Taipei.
 The Assembly's right to legislate was put into moratorium until at least half of all counties in the nation were again able to elect representatives via their County Assemblies.

 The first National Assembly was to serve for a period of only six years.
-However, according to the Kuomintang (KMT) leadership, the fall of the Mainland made it impossible to hold new elections there, as all Mainland provinces were under communist rebellion.
-As a result, the Judicial Yuan decided that the original members of the National Assembly representing communist-controlled constituencies must continue to hold office until new elections could be held.
+However, according to the Kuomintang (KMT) leadership, the fall of the Mainland made it impossible to hold new elections there, as all Mainland provinces were under Communist rebellion.
+As a result, the Judicial Yuan decided that the original members of the National Assembly representing Communist-controlled constituencies must continue to hold office until new elections could be held.
 National Assembly elections were still held in territories under ROC control.

-In accordance with the 76th interpretation of the 1947 Constitution by the Judicial Yuan in 1957, the NA formed part of a three-chamber tricameral parliament together with the Legislative and Control Yuans and was the seniormost chamber of parliament, with the latter two performing regular legislative work in the absence of the Assembly.
+In accordance with the 76th interpretation of the 1947 Constitution by the Judicial Yuan in 1957, the NA formed part of a three-chamber tricameral parliament together with the Legislative and Control Yuans and was the senior most chamber of parliament, with the latter two performing regular legislative work in the absence of the Assembly.
 During the years when it elected or recalled the president and vice president, it acted as an electoral college with all its county representatives serving as electors.